 - Giving you confidence that your case is in good hands and your attorneys are doing everything in their power to secure the best recovery possible for you

-Unfortunately, when you’ve chosen wrong or the attorney-client relationship has broken down, the opposite can happen.
-Your interactions with the law firm managing your personal injury claim can easily become one of your major stressors, and lack of confidence in the law firm can leave you increasingly anxious and uncertain.
+Unfortunately, when you feel have made the wrong decision and hired the wrong attorney, the opposite can happen.
+Your interactions with the law firm managing your personal injury claim can easily become one of your major stressors, and the lack of confidence in the law firm can leave you increasingly anxious and uncertain.

-When that happens, it’s important to know that you have the right to change lawyers, even if your personal injury case is already underway.
+When that happens, it’s important to know that you have the right to change lawyers at any time, even if your personal injury case is already underway.

 When Should I Change Personal Injury Lawyers?